A Prophet Like Moses — Introduction

-Good evening beloved friends and brethren present here in Panama, Panama, and all the ministers here and their congregations, also the ministers in different nations and their congregations who are connected to this broadcast.
+Good evening, beloved friends and brethren present here in Panama, Panama, and all the ministers present here and their congregations, and also the ministers in different nations and their congregations, which are tuned into this broadcast.

-And warm greetings to missionary Dr. Miguel Bermudez Marin and the minister in Maracaibo, Venezuela, Jairo Ordoñez, where Missionary Miguel Bermudez Marin is now, and the entire congregation there.
-May God bless you all, keep you, and may He open the Scriptures to us and our understanding in order to comprehend.
+And warm greetings to Missionary Dr. Miguel Bermúdez Marín and the minister there in Maracaibo, Venezuela, Jairo Ordónez, where Missionary Miguel Bermúdez Marín is, and the entire congregation there.
+May God bless you all, may He keep you, open the Scriptures to us, and open our understanding so that we understand.

-Now, let us read the Scripture in Deuteronomy, chapter 18, verses 15 to 19, which says the following:
+Now, let’s read the Scripture in Deuteronomy, chapter 18, verses 15 to 19, which says the following:

 “The Lord thy God will raise up unto thee a Prophet from the midst of thee, of thy brethren, like unto me; unto him ye shall hearken;